📚 statsviz - Awesome Go Library for Performance

 Plots

-Heap (details)
+Heap (Details)

-Live Bytes in Heap
+Live Bytes

 MSpan/MCache